-Over the last decade, submillimeter (submm) surveys have yielded significant advances in our understanding of the galaxy population responsible for the high-redshift component of the cosmic infrared background (CIB; Fixsen et al. 1996, 1998; Smail et al. 1997; Hughes et al. 1998; Barger et al. 1998; Dwek et al. 1998; Greve et al. 2004; Pope et al. 2006; Coppin et al. 2006; Devlin et al. 2009).
-With typical far-infrared (FIR) luminosities >1012 L{\odot} , submm galaxies are presumed to be the high-redshift counterparts to (ultra)luminous infrared galaxies ((U)LIRGs).
-The high luminosity of these galaxies is the result of star formation rates of 100-1000 M{\odot} yr-1.
-Approximately half of these galaxies are located at $1.9 \leq z \leq 2.9$ (Chapman et al. 2005; Aretxaga et al. 2007), dominating the total star formation rate at this epoch (Pérez-González et al. 2005; Michałowski et al. 2009).
+Over the last decade, submillimeter (submm) surveys have yielded significant advances in our understanding of the galaxy population responsible for the high-redshift component of the cosmic infrared background (CIB) (Fixsen et al. 1996; Smail et al. 1997; Hughes et al. 1998; Barger et al. 1998; Dwek et al. 1998; Fixsen et al. 1998; Greve et al. 2004; Pope et al. 2006; Coppin et al. 2006; Devlin et al. 2009).
+With typical far-infrared (FIR) luminosities > $10^{12}L{\odot}$, submm galaxies are presumed to be the high-redshift counterparts to (ultra) luminous infrared galaxies (LIRGs, ULIRGs).
+The high luminosity of these galaxies is the result of star formation rates of $100-1000 \ M{\odot} \ yr^{-1}$.
+Approximately half of these galaxies are located at $1.9 \leq z \leq 2.9$ (Chapman et al. 2005; Aretxaga et al. 2007), dominating the total star formation rate at this epoch (Pérez-González et al. 2005).

 One way to express the results of submm surveys is through number counts of galaxies as a function of flux for each observed wavelength.
 The shape of these counts has been interpreted as arising from different populations of galaxies whose characteristics evolve over cosmic time (Lagache et al. 2003, 2004; Pearson & Khan 2009; Le Borgne et al. 2009).
 These empirical models have successfully reproduced the counts.
-However, they may be masking a simpler explanation for the departure of the counts from a Schechter distribution at the high-flux end: magnification due to high-redshift galaxy clusters and groups (e.g., Blain 1996; Perrotta et al. 2002; Negrello et al. 2007).
-In fact, the predictions of Perrotta et al. (2002) and Negrello et al. (2007) use the physical models of Granato et al. (2001, 2004), respectively, which explain the presence of a substantial high-redshift population prone to lensing effects.
+However, they may be masking a simpler explanation for the departure of the counts from a Schechter distribution at the high-flux end: magnification due to high redshift galaxy clusters and groups (e.g. Blain 1996; Perrotta et al. 2002; Negrello et al. 2007).

-Millimeter wavelength surveys have also aimed at detecting galaxy clusters via the Sunyaev Zel'dovich (SZ) effect (Hincks et al. 2008; Carlstrom et al. 2009); the first results, including cosmic microwave background power spectra and cluster catalogs, have been released recently (Fowler et al. 2010; Staniszewski et al. 2009; Vanderlinde et al. 2010).
+Millimeter wavelength surveys have also aimed at detecting galaxy clusters via the Sunyaev Zel'dovich (SZ) effect (Hincks et al. 2008; Carlstrom et al. 2009); the first results, including CMB power spectra and cluster catalogs, have been released recently (Fowler et al. 2010; Staniszewski et al. 2009; Vanderlinde et al. 2010).
+The number of detected clusters remains relatively low, primarily due to the low value of σ_8 .
+However, other effects could be reducing the sensitivity of the surveys (e.g. Lima et al. 2009, 2010).

-The South Pole Telescope (SPT) has measured number counts of dusty galaxies at wavelengths $\lambda = 1.4$ mm and 2.0 mm over an area of 87 deg2 (Vieira et al. 2009).
-The observed numbers at the bright end are higher than expected.
-The possibility that these galaxies lie at lower redshifts than the bulk of the population of submm galaxies is disfavored by the lack of detected counterparts in other surveys that probed the low-z population (Vieira et al. 2009).
-Placing these galaxies at high redshifts and assuming they are intrinsically bright would require them to be far more luminous than an underlying Schechter-like luminosity function would permit.
-Thus, the favored explanation is that they have typical luminosities for high-z galaxies, but have been magnified by foreground galaxies or clusters.
-In fact, lensing of high-redshift submm galaxies has been observed in a number of systems (Smail et al. 1997, 2002; Wilson et al. 2008; Rex et al. 2009; Gonzalez et al. 2009; Swinbank et al. 2010).
+The South Pole Telescope (SPT) has measured number counts of dusty galaxies at wavelengths $\lambda = 1.4 \text{ mm}$ and 2.0 mm over an area of 87 deg^2 (Vieira et al. 2009).
+The observed numbers at the bright end are higher than expected: these galaxies are either at high redshifts and intrinsically exceptionally luminous, or have been magnified by gravitational lensing, or are simply at much lower redshifts than the bulk of the population of submm galaxies.
+The latter possibility is disfavored by the lack of detected counterparts in other surveys that probed the low redshift population (Vieira et al. 2009).
+The possibility that these galaxies are at high redshifts and intrinsically bright would require them to be far more luminous than an underlying Schechter-like luminosity function would permit.
+Thus the favored explanation is that they have typical luminosities for high-z galaxies, but have been magnified by foreground galaxies or clusters.
+Lensing of high-redshift background submm galaxies has been observed (Smail et al. 1997, 2002), and more recently in the Bullet Cluster with the 1.1 mm AzTEC receiver on the Atacama Submillimeter Telescope Experiment as well as with the Balloon-borne Large Aperture Submillimeter Telescope - BLAST (Wilson et al. 2008; Rex et al. 2009; Gonzalez et al. 2009).